gov-cy/staging-govcy-design-system-docs/src/patterns/confirm_phone_number.md

 ![Mobile phone confirmation flow](../../img/phone_confirm_pattern.png){style="aspect-ratio: auto;"}

 ### 1. Ask the user to enter their mobile number.
-Use the ==telephone pattern== to ask the user for their mobile number:
+Use the [telephone pattern](../telephone/) to ask the user for their mobile number:

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">